-6.08.070 - Impoundment for Violations of this Code Other Than Chapter 6.12.
+6.08.070 - Impoundment for Violations of this Code Other Than Chapter 6.12-or Legal Hold.

-A. An animal may be impounded at the contracted animal shelter by an animal protection officer or police officer when such officers have probable cause to believe that the owner or person possessing such animal is in violation of this title or other law related to animals.
+A. An animal may be impounded at the contracted animal shelter by an animal control protection officer or police officer when such officers have probable cause to believe that

-- B. If an animal is declared dangerous or vicious, the handling of the animal shall be governed by the provisions of Chapter 6.10. - C. Any charges, fees or costs incurred by the contracted animal shelter related to any animal being impounded shall be the responsibility of the animal's owner.
-The City shall not be liable for any such charges, fees or costs. - D. If any animal is unclaimed by its owner for seventy-two (72) hours after being impounded, the animal shall be released to and become the property of the contracted animal shelter.
-Any charges, fees or costs incurred by the contracted animal shelter shall be the responsibility of the animal's owner, and the City shall not be liable for any such charges, fees or costs. - E. Impoundments pursuant to Chapter 6.12 shall be governed by the provisions of Chapter 6.12.
+- the owner or person possessing such animal is in violation of this title or other law related to animals. - B. Any animal impounded pursuant to this section shall be released to its owner or person lawfully possessing it upon final disposition of all criminal charges or citations relating to the impoundment, unless otherwise ordered by a court of law.
+Nothing in this section shall prevent the release of the animal sooner if so directed by the Animal Control Manager.
+If an animal is declared dangerous or vicious, the handling of the animal shall be governed by the provisions of Chapter 6.10. - C. Any charges, fees or costs incurred by the contracted animal shelter related to any animal being impounded or subject to legal hold for more than seventy two (72) hours shall be the responsibility of the animal's owner.
+The City shall not be liable for any such charges, fees or costs.
+Should the contracted animal shelter wish to challenge or refuse the legal holdholding the animal, or request posting of a bond by the animal's owner, it may do so in the legal case against the animal's owner and will be considered a real party in interest for this limited purpose.
+If the animal's owner does not post bond in the amount and within the time required by the court, the animal shall be deemed abandoned and shall become property of the contracted animal shelter. - A. If any animal is unclaimed by its owner for seventy-two (72) hours after being impounded, the animal shall be released to and become the property of the contracted animal shelter.
+Any charges, fees or costs incurred by the contracted animal shelter shall be the responsibility of the animal's owner, and the City shall not be liable for any such charges, fees or costs. - B. Impoundments pursuant to Chapter 6.12 shall be governed by the provisions of Chapter 6.12.